New reporting requirements for business owners Small businesses to disclose more information about ownership. Update by Felicia Chang

 What Are the Penalties For Noncompliance?

 Penalties can be steep.
-Failure to report complete information or submitting a report with false information to FinCEN can lead to fines up to $10,000 and imprisonment for up to two years.
+Failure to report complete information or submitting a report with false information to FinCEN can lead to daily fines of $500, up to a maximum of $10,000, and imprisonment for up to two years.

 What If I Have More Questions?

 Our Financial Planning team is here to help.
-Give us a call at 310-556-2502, email info@westmount.com, or reach out to your Westmount advisor directly.
+For general questions, give us a call at 310-556-2502, email info@westmount.com, or reach out to your Westmount advisor directly.
 More information about the new rule can also be found on FinCEN’s website.

 Recent posts